tine3700/EspruinoDocs/tutorials/Quick Start BLE.md

 ### <a class="specific puckjs"></a>Puck.js

-Your Puck.js shipped with a battery installed, but with a small plastic tab inserted to keep it turned off.
+Your Puck.js shipped with two CR2032 coin cells.
+You need to insert the coin cell yourself.

 To turn on your Puck.js, simply:

 * Remove Puck.js from its packaging
 * Peel the silicone case away from the hard base using your fingers
 * Tip the Puck.js circuit board out of the case
-* Remove the battery by poking it out from the rear with a blunt object
-* Remove the clear plastic tab that was under the battery
-* Re-insert the battery - the red LED should flash once, very briefly.
+* Insert the battery - the red LED should flash once, very briefly.
 * If the green LED lights or red stays lit, it is because you have accidentally pressed the button down while inserting the battery.
 Remove the battery and try again, making sure the button next to the battery connector isn't pressed.